 Marco Dohmen, VP Sales at 1plusX

-The key trends in the marketplace are towards first party relationships and away from third party data.
+The key trends in the marketplace are towards first-party relationships and away from third-party data.
 I think it's important that we separate the two out.
-So there is an identity which is managed through some kind of identifier.
-And there are countless ways to do that right now.
+So there is an identity that is managed through some kind of identifier.
+And there're countless ways to do that right now.
 But substantially, quite a few of them are being phased out.
 Fingerprinting techniques are going away.
-Third party cookies are going away.
+Third-party cookies are going away.
 Mobile IDs are going away.
 And so if those channels are becoming more and more difficult to use and to identify and use for buying purposes, you really have to find some safe alternate solution.

 For the South China Morning Post, we moved to 100 percent first-party data nearly three years ago, and that's been revolutionary to us.
 It's meant that instead of seeing our customers through somebody else's eyes and probably aggregated slightly low-value data, we've been able to move to known quality, transparent data for everyone that comes to our site and build a much better knowledge of what they like, what they don't like, and build products and services for both internal and external purposes of that.

 All publishers, no matter how niche or large you are, sit on a tremendous amount of data.
-And what surprised us in this journey was how quickly we went from being reliant on third party data to being able to execute just about everything that we do, in fact, everything that we do on first party data only.
+And what surprised us in this journey was how quickly we went from being reliant on third-party data to be able to execute just about everything that we do, in fact, everything that we do on first-party data only.
 And that makes a huge difference to our business.
 It really didn't take us long - maybe from the point of appointing [1plusX] as our CDP to being able to run campaigns on for clients - probably we're talking about three months worth of work.
 We didn't just go for a basic setup, we went for quite a significant setup.
-We were asking our product guys to do the full-site tagging, and we were starting to integrate in just about every API and data source that we could have around the business into 1plusX, so that we got as much data as possible to build that profile to understand users.
-It's definitely one of the reasons that we selected 1plusX that they had such great connectivity both internally to our data tools, but also externally to our activation platforms.
+We're asking our product guys to do the full-site tagging, and we're starting to integrate just about every API and data source that we could have around the business into 1plusX so that we got as much data as possible to build that profile to understand users.
+It's definitely one of the reasons that we selected 1plusX — that they had such great connectivity both internally to our data tools, but also externally to our activation platforms.

-In fact, what we're learning, and clients are are learning with us, is that what we want to do is use data to drive efficiency, to exclude irrelevant users and make sure that we are on target for advertising campaigns, but don't want to target it to death by using every increasingly small circle of data and talking to just fewer and fewer people.
-Just because we are now able to target elderly ladies in Hong Kong that like puppies doesn't mean that we should do so, even if you are a box food manufacturer.
+In fact, what we're learning, and clients are learning with us, is that what we want to do is use data to drive efficiency, to exclude irrelevant users, and make sure that we're on target for advertising campaigns, but don't want to target it to death by using every increasingly small circle of data and talking to just fewer and fewer people.
+Just because we're now able to target elderly ladies in Hong Kong that like puppies doesn't mean that we should do so, even if you're a box food manufacturer.
 We should be talking to a larger group of individuals and bringing them on that journey.
-So as much as this is an extremely powerful tool, we also really need to educate about the right way to to use it.
+So as much as this is an extremely powerful tool, we also really need to educate about the right way to use it.

 It's easy to forget, but that is crucial.
 You want to be able to apply data that you've learned ideally on the next impression.
-A user lands on your site, you go, "oh, that's such and such a user," and then the next impression, you are able to monetize that at a higher yield than you would have been if they were still unknown or building a profile.
+A user lands on your site, you go, "Oh, that's such and such a user," and then the next impression, you're able to monetize that at a higher yield than you would've been if they were still unknown or building a profile.
 And so second impression targeting is hugely important; the readiness of that data is hugely important.

 The more you delve into what makes you different, the better.
-For a long time homogeny was the way forward, having the same ad units available on every platform was the thing that you wanted to be successful.
-Today it is uniqueness and so really amplify that.
+For a long time, homogeny was the way forward, having the same ad units available on every platform was the thing that you wanted to be successful.
+Today it's unique and so really amplifies that.

 And lastly, share your data across the organization.
 It isn't just good for advertising; it's good for marketing, it’s good for events, it's good for your data team, it's good for everybody.
 And so having a great central resource that everyone can tap into really helps to build value to the effort you’ll put into putting it together.